Deformation quantization and perverse sheaves: A local Fukaya category for a holomorphic symplectic manifold

 \subsection{Holomorphic microlocal operators and their modules}

 Let $X$ be a complex manifold.
 In \cref{sect:microdiffops} we have discussed the sheaf $\hE_X$ on $\P^* X$ of formal microdifferential operators.
-In this section we discuss several of its versions: \begin{itemize} \item There is a sheaf $\cE_X$ of \defterm{microdifferential operators} on $\P^* X$ introduced in \cite{SatoKawaiKashiwara}.
+In this section we discuss several variants: \begin{itemize} \item There is a sheaf $\cE_X$ of \defterm{microdifferential operators} on $\P^* X$ introduced in \cite{SatoKawaiKashiwara}.
 It is endowed with a filtration

 by the order of the microdifferential operator, so that

 is the completion.
 In particular, there is a natural embedding $\cE_X\rightarrow \hE_X$ which is faithfully flat by \cite[Chapter II, Theorem 3.4.1]{SatoKawaiKashiwara}.
 There is a half-twisted version $\cE^{\sqrt{v}}_X$ of the sheaf $\cE_X$ defined analogously to $\hE^{\sqrt{v}}_X$. \item There is a sheaf $\cE^{\R, f}_X$ of \defterm{finite order holomorphic microlocal operators} on $\oT^* X$ introduced in \cite{Andronikof1} with a natural embedding $\gamma^{-1}\cE_X\rightarrow \cE^{\R, f}_X$ which is faithfully flat by \cite[Th\'eor\`eme 5.3.4]{Andronikof1} and which identifies $\cE_X\cong \gamma_* \cE^{\R, f}_X$.
 There is also a half-twisted version $\cE^{\sqrt{v},\R, f}_X$ of $\cE^{\R, f}_X$. \end{itemize}